The City of Boston is striving towards carbon neutrality while preparing for climate change and preserving our natural resources and historic sites.

 DISTRICT HIGHLIGHTS

-- Boston Student Advisory Council and BPS Sustainability authored a set of BPS sustainability and green building recommendations, which were incorporated into the BuildBPS Phase II plan.
+• Boston Student Advisory Council and BPS Sustainability authored a set of BPS sustainability and green building recommendations, which were incorporated into the BuildBPS Phase II plan.
+These efforts have evolved into the Green New Deal for BPS.

-- In partnership with National Grid and Steam Trap Systems, BPS Facilities Management completed new steam trap installations in 71 schools in 2018.
-A total of 6,900 steam traps were replaced at no cost to BPS, with an anticipated energy savings of 30% (guesstimated that 30% of steam traps may have been faulty).
-This equates to an unadjusted annual gas savings of almost $200,000.
+• In partnership with National Grid and Steam Trap Systems, BPS Facilities Management completed new steam trap installations in 71 schools during 2018.
+A total of 6,900 steam traps were replaced at no cost to BPS, with an anticipated energy savings of 30% (guesstimated that 30% of steam traps may have been faulty.)
+This equates to an unadjusted gas savings of almost $200,000/yr.

-- Since 2017, the BPS cogen fleet has generated $509,816 for BPS through utility rebates, AEC’s, and Demand Response participation.
+• From 2017-2021, the BPS cogeneration (combined heat and power) fleet generated $669,182 for BPS through utility rebates, AEC’s, and Demand Response participation.
+The earnings are revolved back into the repair and maintenance of the fleet.

 SAVE ENERGY & WATER AT SCHOOL